Folders strategy

 Just because we can nest folders doesn't mean we should always nest folders.
 The size of our project and the level of organization required should be the two core factors in the decision for levels of folder nesting.

-If our testimonials_ folder has 100 different items across different instances, it may make sense to use a nested folder organize these classes further.
+If our testimonials_ folder has 100 different items across different instances, it may make sense to use a nested folder to organize these classes further.
 It may be beneficial to have an additional "layer" of organization for those 100 different items.

 If our clients_ folder has 12 items, it may not make sense to have a nested folder.
 Do we need to organize the 12 items further?
 Maybe, but likely not.